Theobragstad/Theobragstad/README.md

 - 👋 Hi, I’m Theo
-- 👀 I’m interested in data science, computer animation and graphics, and artificial intelligence
+- 👀 I’m interested in data science, computer animation and graphics, and machine learning
 - 🌱 I’m currently learning C++ and Python
 - 📫 How to reach me: theo.bragstad@colorado.edu